DeweyReed/Theme/README.md

 **I don't recommend using `Theme` in the production** because the implementation is fragile.

-Jetpack Compose supports dynamic theming and is a better alternative(in the future).
+Jetpack Compose supports theming programmatically and is a better alternative(in the future).

 ## Sample App